M-Kepler/flask-k8s-helm/README.md

 ## Endpoints
 * GET / - path shows hello message with a counter on how many time the page has been visited.
-* GET /tellmeasecret - this path requires basic http authentication and it will tell you a super secret.
+* GET /spersecret - this path requires basic http authentication and it will tell you a super secret.
+* GET /health - health check page.